biodavidjm/garbage-code/README.md

 The problem with my music xml file is that it is huge.
 Therefore, a better approach to process my file should be using XML::LibXML.
 But first, I have to understand what XPath is about, and a good beginning is to follow [this tutorial at www3 website](http://www.w3schools.com/XPath/)

+##### local::lib

+This module creates and uses a local lib/ for perl modules with PERL5LIB

 ### Database related
 Check the folder to see all the scripts.